commaai/panda/drivers/windows/README.md

-For each PassThru Device that should be used with J2534 (in this case, the panda), a 'driver' has to be written that can be loaded by a client applcation wanting to send/receive data.
+For each PassThru Device that should be used with J2534 (in this case, the panda), a 'driver' has to be written that can be loaded by a client application wanting to send/receive data.

 A lot of J2534 has good ideas behind it, but the standard has some odd choices:

-* Platform Locked: Requires using the Windows Registry to findinstalled J2534 libraries/drivers.
+* Platform Locked: Requires using the Windows Registry to find installed J2534 libraries/drivers.
 Drivers have to be DLLs.
 * Architecture Locked: So far there is only support for x86.
 * No device autodetect, and poor support for selecting from multiple devices.
 * Constant vague language about important behavior (small differences between vendors).